tirulesnar07/Neumorphic_Calculator/README.md

-# Neumorphic_Calculator
+# Neumorphic Calculator Mini Project
+# This script performs basic arithmetic operations:
+# addition, subtraction, multiplication, and division.

-A Small Calculator mini using shell scripting
+--> using shell scripting

 #!/bin/bash – Tells the system to run the script with Bash.